basvdberg/IncrementalJoin/README.md

 - Performance: This is achieved by selecting the smallest scope possible during joining.
 - Efficiency: Users do not have to worry about the complexity of incremental join.
 - Maintainability: The complexity of incremental join is removed from your code and thus it makes your code more readable and easier to maintain.
+- Code quality: Prevent user mistakes in the complex joining conditions of incremental join by externalizing this code.
 - Consistency: The outcome of the join is not dependent on the size of the join interval (e.g. daily, monthly, yearly).
+This is often a requirement when you want to use the data in machine learning and you don't want to be troubled by changing historic data.

 For a detailed description of how this join works, please continue reading.